 Los Angeles Poverty Department’s Examination of the Personal and Social Costs of Incarceration in the U.S. Outlining a ritual of incarceration from entry to release and re-integration, State of Incarceration constructs a complex challenge to the societal perceptions and fear-based policies of a nation with the highest rate of incarceration in the world.
 In a performance space filled wall-to-wall with prison bunk beds, performers and audience share overcrowded conditions akin to a California state prison.
 2010 – ongoing.

 For 3 weeks LAPD and the BOX collaborated with dance company SOIT of Brussels to create Settlement, a generative performance project that produces a fictitious community, with a group of performers from LAPD and other Angelenos.

 Do You Want the Cosmetic Version or the Real Deal?
 Los Angeles Poverty Department 1985 – 2014

-The Queens Museum in Flushing Meadow, Queens, New York.
-The work of LAPD was the subject of a large retrospective gallery show, one of the first in the renovated and expanded Queens Museum.read more
+The work of LAPD was the subject of a large retrospective gallery show, one of the first in the renovated and expanded Queens Museum in Flushing Meadow, Queens, New York. .

 A (Micro) History of World Economics, Danced